The story of Portland is made from everyday conversations

 SB: How do you collect stories for an oral history project?

-DB: We would pop up (at library shifts) and have a set of questions people could respond to.
-They could do one, they could do all of them, or they could just talk about something they wanted to talk about.
-Then, we'd record about a 15-minute oral history about their memories of life in Portland.
+DB: We would pop up at library shifts and had a set of questions prepared that people could respond to.
+They could answer one, they could answer all of them, or they could just talk about something they wanted to discuss.
+From those prompts, we would record a 15-minute oral history about their memories of life in Portland.

-It took a long time to get people comfortable with seeing us there.
-And I think the way we presented ourselves also changed, you know.
-The first day we were there with clipboards and pens, and (after a while) you're like, maybe that's not the vibe.
-If you just wanted to come chat with us, you could just come chat with us.
-We didn’t have to record anything... (it was like) “We're here (to do the project), but, also, how are you?”
+It took a long time for folks to feel comfortable with us.
+It took us continuing to show up, and the way we presented ourselves also changed as we got to know people.
+The first day we were there with clipboards and pens, and after a while, we were like, maybe that's not the vibe.
+It turned into, if you just wanted to chat with us, you could come chat with us.
+We didn’t have to record anything.
+It became, “we're here to do the project, but, also, how are you?”

 SB: What makes projects like this one important for the city as a whole?

-DB: The cool and weird thing about oral history is that it is preserving what was just a conversation at the time.
-(But) sometimes, years down the line, you look back and you're like, ‘that's an important story.’
-If you record them, they (can) become part of the bigger story.
+DB: The cool and weird thing about oral history is that it’s really just preserving history one conversation at a time.
+You might not recognize the significance in the moment.
+But years down the line, you look back and realize the importance of the story or history.
+By recording those conversations, they become part of a bigger story and, ultimately, city history.

-We are a city archive.
-It is often very government-focused, which means the people creating the record (have been), for a long time, exclusively white rich men.
-The full community voice is not as present in our collection.
-And so this oral history project is kind of a way to change that, and get community voices into the archives as well.
-I would say Street Books and the people using these services are an important community that don't often get heard from in an official record.
-Or just in general.
-So it was a good way to get at that perspective that we don't often get to see in a historical collection.
+We are the City Archives.
+It is often very government-focused, which means the people creating the record have historically been primarily white, hetero, cisgender men, often with a lot of money.
+So, Portland’s full community voice is not present within the City’s historical record.
+This oral history project is a way to change that and get community voices into the Archives as well.
+I would say Street Books, and the people using the organization’s services are an important community that are not often included in the official record.
+So, it was a good way to include perspectives that is not typically present in a historical collection.

 Check the Portland City Archives website for updates about the book launch and exhibition opening at their downtown space in PSU’s Urban Center at SW 6th Ave and Montgomery.
 You can browse the oral histories here, and make sure to follow the archives on Instagram at @vintageportland!